Meet the Crew - Sarah-lyn

 If there is one question you could have answered about the oceans right this instant, what would it be?

 The oceans face many problems right now: climate change, pollution, overfishing, extinction, the discovery of new species, exploitation of resources…I would like to know what will the oceans look like in 200 years from now?

 If there’s one place in the world you could visit (money no object), where would it be and why?

 Antarctica, to see killer whales/orca spy hopping through ice sheet gaps.

 Any particular stand out memories or highlights from our safaris?

 Killer whales/orca hunting the common dolphins!
 I will never forget watching the harsh reality that is the circle of life.

 If you could give your passengers one piece of advice, what would it be?

-I love passengers that get really involved in the experience especially ones that come along armed with heaps of questions or the ones that constantly keep an eye out on the sea, helping us to locate the animals!
+I love passengers that get really involved in the experience.
+Especially the ones who come along armed with heaps of questions, or constantly keep an eye out on the sea, helping us locate the animals!